-David Sawyer, a forensic accountant with Frazier & Deeter, identifies three contributors to fraudulent behavior, “The three-legged stool of fraud - motive, opportunity and mindset.
-All three are usually present, and no one drives the other, but they all feed off of each other to create an environment where fraudulent behavior may emerge”.”
+David Sawyer, a forensic accountant and financial crimes investigator for civil litigation and criminal prosecution, identifies three contributors to fraudulent behavior, “The three-legged stool of fraud - motive, opportunity and mindset.
+All three are usually present, and no one drives the other, but they all feed off of each other to create an environment where fraudulent behavior may emerge.”

-- Opportunity.
-Most often the focus of anti-fraud efforts, opportunity to successfully commit fraud usually occurs from a lack of internal controls.
-Sawyer talks about the 4A’s of job separation as best practices for eliminating opportunity; “you want to separate approvals, authorization to release funds, access to funds, and audits/review of fund movement.
-By separating the “initiation” of the movement of money from the “release” of money, companies can protect all employees and build an environment of trust.”
-Forensic accounts like Sawyer use a separation of duties matrix to chart the approvals, authorizations, access and reconciliations of departments such as purchasing, payroll, accounts payable and receivables and sales.
-The matrix is adjusted to work with departments as small as one or two people.
-By charting the various steps the process, Sawyer helps businesses eliminate the “opportunity” for fraudulent behaviors.
+The opportunity to successfully commit fraud usually occurs due to a lack of internal controls.
+Sawyer says, “You want to separate approvals, authorization to release funds, access to funds, and audits/review of fund movement.
+By separating the initiation of the movement of money from the release of funds, companies can protect all employees and build an environment of trust.”

-With cyber fraud, opportunity is often created by holes or gaps in the system.
-The steps of reconciliation may be hidden (and automated by the system), but having someone whose job it is to review the automation is critical to identifying places that leave systems exposed to fraudulent behavior.
+With cyber fraud, opportunity is often created by holes or gaps in systems.
+The reconciliation steps for systems may be automated, but assigning someone to review generated reports can identify areas of exposure to fraudulent behavior.

-- Mindset.
-Individual mindset is a second, but equally powerful driver to an anti-fraud culture.
-Sawyer comments, “fraud occurs because individuals rationalize their behavior with thoughts like ‘I’m only getting my fair share; I won’t get caught; there is plenty to go around; it won’t be missed; this is how business is done’.
-The “tone from the top” is critical to influencing individual mindset.”
+Individual mindset is a second, but powerful driver to an anti-fraud culture.
+Sawyer comments, “Fraud occurs because individuals rationalize their behavior with thoughts like ‘I’m only getting my fair share; I won’t get caught; there is plenty to go around; it won’t be missed; this is how business is done’.
+The tone from the top is critical to influencing individual mindset.”

-Leadership sets the tone and creates a culture of ethical behavior by consistently setting an example of honesty and fairness while showing a commitment to zero-tolerance for unethical behavior.
-Many executives inadvertently display what may seem as ‘inconsequential’ behaviors, i.e., treating personal expenses as business costs; attending conferences for the “perk of the location” while skipping the actual meetings; hiring family members or friends who may not be as qualified as other candidates; treating vendors or partners to trips or exclusive experiences with no link to business activity, etc. This creates a slippery slope of what is considered right versus wrong.
-“I’ve seen these sorts of “inconsequential” behaviors can begin to chip away at a culture of honesty and trust — giving individuals the view that a little bit of fraud is acceptable.” says Sawyer.
+Leadership sets the tone and creates a culture of ethical behavior.
+An example of honesty and fairness needs to show a commitment to zero-tolerance for unacceptable behavior.
+It means avoiding what may seem to be inconsequential acts, i.e., treating personal expenses as business costs; attending conferences for the “perk of the location”; hiring less-qualified family members or friends; treating vendors to trips or exclusive events with no link to business activity, etc., that blur right from wrong.
+“I’ve seen that these sorts of inconsequential behaviors can begin to chip away at a culture of honesty and trust — giving individuals the view that a little bit of fraud is acceptable.” says Sawyer.

-- Motive.
-The final vector of the fraud triangle is motive – sometimes referred to as need or greed – and can come from internal or external sources.
-Sadly, need often comes from personal situations: addictions, financial distress, garnished wages or family illness.
-In addition, it is often legitimate need that leads companies to hesitate prosecuting cases of fraudulent behavior.
-Sawyer expresses a concern for the general business community.
-By not prosecuting, companies leave individuals in a position to move on to their next position and commit fraud again in the future.
-Sawyer discusses cases of unprosecuted fraud, “while on one hand, executives are trying to show compassion in the face of an employee’s dire need, my concern is that they put other companies at risk by not prosecuting — and quite frankly, may leave themselves open to future fraud because other employees see fraud being punished.”
+Sometimes referred to as need or greed, motive can come from a variety of sources.
+Need often comes from personal situations: addictions, financial distress, garnished wages or family illness.
+In addition, it is often legitimate need that leads companies to hesitate in prosecuting cases of fraudulent behavior.
+Sawyer discusses cases of unprosecuted fraud, “While on one hand, executives are trying to show compassion in the face of an employee’s dire need, my concern is that they put other companies at risk by not prosecuting — and quite frankly, may leave themselves open to future fraud because other employees see fraud not being punished.”

-- Assess your organization.
-Ask your financial team, e.g., CPA, financial consultants, to assess your organization and financial processes for improvement opportunity.
+1. Assess your organization.
+Ask your financial team, e.g., CPA, financial consultants, to evaluate your organization and financial processes for improvement opportunity.
 By minimizing the opportunity, you will deter the likelihood of fraudulent activity.
-Use a separation of duties matrix to assess the approvals, authorization, access and internal audits that you have in place.
+Consider separation of duties when assessing the approvals, authorization, access and internal audits that you have in place.
 If you have suspicions, use a surprise audit to get the most realistic picture of how systems are currently working.

-- Revise procedures.
-Based on the identification of pockets of improvement opportunity, revise procedures and job duties to create a greater sense of shared reconciliation and access to information.
-Explain the benefits of new systems by helping employees see how reconciliation and auditing protect them and will create a more profitable, sustainable environment for the company as a whole.
+2. Revise procedures.
+Based on the assessment, revise procedures and job duties for better reconciliation and limits on information access.
+Explain the benefits of new systems by helping employees see how reconciliation and auditing protect them and will create a more profitable, sustainable environment.

-- Celebrate ethical behavior.
+3. Celebrate ethical behavior.
 Overtly discuss, practice and celebrate a corporate commitment to ethical behavior.
-Send a message to employees with policies that reward the right thing and take a zero tolerance approach to unethical behavior.
-A positive culture is a powerful tool for developing positive employee mindset.
+Send a message to employees with policies that reward the right thing and take a zero-tolerance approach to unethical behavior.

-Fraud monitoring and protection, from creating the right culture to setting up the best preventative measure, absorbs energy, executive time and money.
-SunTrust understands that owners need to minimize the risk and distraction of fraud.
+Fraud monitoring and protection, from creating the right culture to setting up the best preventative measure, absorbs energy, time and money.
+It’s important for business owners to understand the need to minimize the risk and distraction of fraud.